nhayes/Outdoorsy/README.md

 ## Assumptions
-- Each line in the ProcessCustomers input file will contain first name, last name, email, vehicle type, vehicle name, and vehicle length in that order.
+- Each line in the ProcessCustomers input file will contain the following fields, in order: first name, last name, email, vehicle type, vehicle name, and vehicle length.
-- We only care about the number of feet long a vehicle is (inches and other smaller measurements can be discarded)
+- The vehicle length field:
+    - Input vehicle length will always be specified in feet and stored as the integer number of feet
-- Vehicle length in feet will always be the first integer in the vehicle length field (eg, 32 ft 8 in, rather than 8 in 32 ft)
+    - Length in feet will always be the first integer in the vehicle length field (eg, "32 ft 8 in", not "8 in 32 ft")